Xinoph/xinoph.github.io/_posts/2014-12-03-radioland.md

 <h3>My Contributions</h3>

-Modeling, rigging, animation, visual effects, shaders, props, and HUD elements
+Modeling, rigging, animation, visual effects, shaders, props, and UI elements

 * Used Maya, Photoshop, and Substance Designer to...
     * Create models for the critters (resistor, capacitor, solenoid, DIP, birb), the radio tower, the waterfall island, the cassette, phone, and message in a bottle.
     * Rigged Gunther and the critters.
     * Animated the critters to have idle, dance, and interaction animations.
     * Create environmental props such as wires and crystals as well as tiling environmental textures for each season.
-    * Create the HUD elements.
+    * Create the UI elements.
 <br><br>

 * Used Unity's ShaderLab language write shaders that...